fomightez/pymol-binder/README.md

 Alternatives
 ------------

-**Looking for something easier than even typical PyMol?
+**Looking for something easier than even typical desktop PyMol?
 Don't want to use code to generate fancy structure images and animations/movies?**
 Then check out [POLYVIEW-3D server](http://polyview.cchmc.org/polyview3d.html).
 Using that webtool you an fill out forms and check toggle boxes to choose options and settings and then have the server render your image or animation using PyMol behind-the-scenes.

 Technical note